 Even in times of tight budgets, Massa chusetts has been generous in funding homelessness services, outreach centers and other programs that help returning veterans.
 This acknowledges the responsibility government has to assist those who have served abroad, often at great personal sacrifice.
 This responsibility has not always been met, particularly when the wars are ill-defined or unpopular.

 The U.S. lumbered into Afghanistan and particularly Iraq with such shortsighted arrogance that no long-range plans for veterans assistance were made.
 After all, the wars would surely be brief, and in Iraq we would be "greeted with flowers" in the infamous words of Vice President Dick Cheney.
-Because of roadside bombs and other

 Last fall, The Boston Globe reported that Massachusetts veterans were not receiving all of their state benefits because in some cases the appropriate municipal officials were unaware of veterans benefits or weren’t industrious enough in pursuing them.
 The state Department of Veterans’ Services must make sure that every community is prepared to get vets what they have earned.